 - Extracted using the greener and more effective CO2 method

-The company uses CO2 extraction, a greener method than some others that can leave behind chemicals or degrade the quality of the final product.
+The company uses CO2 extraction, a cleaner method than some chemical extraction processes that can leave behind chemicals or degrade the quality of the final product.
+Additionally, all NuLeaf products are certified by third-party laboratory testing to be completely free of additives and preservatives, and test results are publicly posted online for all to see.

-The concentration of NuLeaf’s oil is 50 mg/mL, and this concentration is checked by laboratory testing right after extraction and again by a third-party laboratory before being sold.
-One drop of oil contains around 2.4 mg of CBD, and the oil is sold in bottles of many different sizes, allowing you to choose based on your own needs and budget.
+The concentration of NuLeaf’s oil is 50 mg/mL, so one drop of oil contains around 2.4 mg of CBD.
+This concentration is verified by laboratory testing after extraction and again by a third-party laboratory before being sold.
+NuLeaf CBD oil is sold in bottles of many different sizes, allowing you to choose based on your own needs and budget.

 Online ordering comes with free shipping in the U.S., and most orders arrive within 3 business days.
 Shipping is available to over 40 countries for an additional charge.